Raghuram-Veeramallu/Information-Retrieval/README.md

-# Information Retrieval
+# Information Retrieval Course Assignments

-Information Retrieval (CSD 315) Course assignments
+This repository contains the work done as part of the CSD 315 (Information Retrieval) coursework at Shiv Nadar University, India.